jinn-ee/jinn-ee.github.io/content/en/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: SEO and Digital Marketing by JINN
+title: SEO and Digital Marketing by JINN.ee
 date: 2023-02-06T20:42:09+02:00
 type: landing